Programming-0101/TheBook/Topic/R/ReadMe.md

 Identify the base class and the subclass when using class-based inheritance

-Describe what is meant by a "class heirarchy"
+Describe what is meant by a "class hierarchy"

 List the benefits of inheritance